 Perelman School of Medicine

-Phillip Gehrman of the Perelman School of Medicine discusses the use of sleeping pills.
+Brian Avants of the Perelman School of Medicine is quoted on the effects of poverty on the brain.

 Diana Robertson of the Wharton School is quoted about a study done with Hengyi Rao of the Perelman School of Medicine on moral reasoning and gray matter.

 Douglas Smith of the Perelman School of Medicine is quoted on brain injury and the range of outcomes.